Duncan Tonatiuh

 Duncan Tonatiuh (born 1984) is a Mexican-American author and illustrator of several award-winning children's books.
 The illustrations in his books are influenced by Pre-Columbian art.
 The themes in his stories relate to the Latino experience, with subjects that include social justice issues, art, history, and immigration.
 He is an advocate and activist for workers’ rights.

 Early life

 Tonatiuh was born in 1984 in Mexico City to an American father and a Mexican mother and was raised in San Miguel de Allende, Mexico.
 He moved to the United States as a teenager and completed high school at Buxton School in Massachusetts.
 As a child, he was inspired by comics and anime to write and illustrate his own superhero stories.
-In high school, he became interested in painting, finding inspiration in the works of Vincent van Gogh and Egon Schiele.
+In high school, he became interested in painting, finding inspiration in the works of Vincent van Gogh and Egon Schiele.Tonatiuh has said that his experience of immigrating from Mexico to the United States at age 15 shaped both his early relationship with literature and his decision to become an author.
+At times he felt isolated in his new neighborhood and spent much of his time in the library checking out books, which later inspired him to begin writing his own work.

 Career

 In 2008, Tonatiuh received his B.F.A. from Parsons School of Design in Manhattan and a B.A. from Eugene Lang College.
 While in college, he became interested in Mixtec artwork, specifically Mixtec codex.
 His senior thesis, Journey of a Mixteco, won best thesis and was published online.
 Immediately after graduating, he was contracted by Abrams Books for Young Children, publishing his first book Dear Primo in 2010.
 He divides his time between Mexico and the U.S., visiting schools, libraries, and bookstores.
 He is a workers’ rights activist.